m-salmani/GiveMeSomeCredit_Sampling/README.md

 # GiveMeSomeCredit_Sampling

 This report is based on my previous report on GiveMeSomeCredit project.
-In this version, the fact that the provided data is 'imbalanced', Synthetic Minority Over-sampling Technique is employed to improve the performance of the developed model.
+In this version, by considering the fact that the provided data is 'imbalanced', Synthetic Minority Over-sampling Technique is employed to improve the performance of the developed model.

 The labeled-data provided in this project is bunch of information about 150,000 clients that is in the format of different features such as the income, debt, number of independent people and etc., along with the corresponding labels indicating if delinquency occurs for each client.